rghsoftware/nqi/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request\!

-## **Contributor License Agreement (CLA)**

-Before we can accept your pull request, you **must** sign our Contributor License Agreement (CLA).

-Why a CLA?
-The NQI project is licensed under the AGPL-3, but to run a sustainable project with a cloud service, we need to be able to re-license the code under a commercial license for that service.
-The CLA grants us the copyright to your contribution, allowing us to do this.
-This is a standard and necessary practice for open-core projects.
-How to sign?
-A CLA-bot will automatically comment on your first pull request with a link to sign the agreement.
-It's a quick, automated process.
-We cannot merge any pull requests until the CLA is signed.

 ## **Style Guides**